A Matter of Perspective

 Occasionally…generally only when the fishing is either very good or very bad, we take a moment to recognize what is truly happening all around us for what it is – a miracle.
 Whether you believe the universe is a collection of random sub-atomic collisions or holds the very fingerprints of God – life – all life - is miraculous.
 If you never realized this then you simply haven’t been paying attention.

 Of course, this is only one perspective, there are others.
 For example, some people look at the birth of a child as the single greatest miraculous achievement of which a human is capable.
 Others look at the same event as a horrible failure of contraception and promptly dump the mistake in the nearest trash receptacle.
-Some people think a baby born nearly 3 months early should be given a name, loved, and provided with the very best medical care available…that this child is a person and every effort should be made for him or her to live and achieve their potential.
-Others feel that the same babies still unborn ought to have their tiny skulls opened with a pair of surgical scissors.
+Some people think a premature baby born at 6 months should be given a name, loved, and provided with the very best medical care available…that this child is a person and every effort should be made for him or her to live and achieve their potential.
+Others feel that a baby at 6 months ought to have its tiny skull opened with a pair of surgical scissors.
 In a society like ours, devoid of any consistent sense of responsibility or uniform moral decency who can say which perspective is right?
 Everyone is entitled to their opinion, God bless America.

 I’m no stranger to loss, but this was different.
 Normally when a member of your life is lost you can remember the times you were with them, stories you heard of them, or if it is a relative of a friend that you did not know personally you can lend an ear to the memories that they share of them.
 With a baby there are no memories.
-You don’t feel the loss of the person, you don’t know the person, but you feel the loss more profoundly.
-Remembering a friend, you feel sadness, you may feel regret, but you also feel a sense of love – which is still very much there.
-With these babies, I found myself mourning ideas.
-I imagined where I’d take the twins fishing, or toss them around at the beach.
-I even thought about the photos I’d be able to take of them holding sunfish with ear to ear smiles, and of course teaching the obligatory “Pull-my-finger” prank.
-I would go to their house, rough house with them before bedtime and then leave and let their parents deal with the fallout.
+I found myself mourning ideas - like I imagined where I’d take the twins fishing, or toss them around at the beach.
+I even thought about the photos I’d be able to take of them holding sunfish with ear to ear smiles, and every uncle’s obligation to teach the pull my finger prank.
 I was remembering and mourning things that had never even happened.
-Heck, I’m not even an uncle given that they were my cousin’s kids.
+Heck I’m not even an uncle given that they were my cousin’s kids.
 Nothing I was feeling was real.
 Yet, looking at a baby coffin, what image could hold a starker realism than that?

-Of all the platitudes and clichés you hear yourself say, the ones about what was “meant to be” irk me the most.
+Of all the platitudes and clichés you hear and say, the ones about what was meant to be irk me the most.
 So these children weren’t meant to be, but frigging Osama Bin Laden was…or I was for that matter.
-Or you were.
+World really needs a big oaf to go fishing and eat cheeseburgers.
+This could all be arrogance as well.
+Honestly, to think that world needs something - or the universe for that matter needs anything from me…or from you.
 Think about that for a minute…if these kids weren’t meant to be…than you were.

-Again, it is a matter of perspective.
-A perspective can change your entire life.
+Again it is a matter of perspective.
 My cousin and her husband believe strongly in the metaphor of the butterfly.
 That death is not an end to life, but a transition from one form to another.
 Allyson and Owen are now more beautiful than ever, happy and at peace.
-Hopefully, they are looking out for the people who would have loved the chance to look out for them.
 They have no pain, only we do and we are big enough to handle it.
 I hope that is true.
 If they do look down on us, then maybe a goofy uncle who goes fishing too much does have some purpose.

-2009 has been a bad year for me, a lot of personal turmoil not the least of which caused by the simple fact that my little family keeps getting littler.
-As my long-suffering mother likes to phrase it, “All my grandkids are dogs.”
-I took my “Sabbatical” to deal with many of these issues, and for the mundane reason that for the better part of the last couple months I was homeless – well between houses – brushing my teeth in a public bathhouse and sleeping on the beach, it happens.
-It was actually kind of fun.
-Well the biting gnats and greenhead flies made things more interesting, but at least I can officially claim the title of “Beach Bum.”
+2009 has been a bad year for me, a lot of personal turmoil not the least of which caused by the simple fact that my little family keeps getting littler, as my long-suffering mother likes to phrase it, “All my grandkids are dogs.”
+In a real way, the best part of the last couple months were the weeks I was homeless - well between houses - brushing my teeth in a public bathhouse and sleeping on the beach, it happens.

 One perspective could be that this is the start of a downward trend.
-Opportunities that had been open are now closed; friends and family I had known and loved are gone.
-I miss my old life, I miss my dog, I miss the happier guy I used to be.
-Yet, nothing needs to change for a perspective to.
+Opportunities that had been open are now closed; friends and family I had known are gone for good.
+Nothing needs to change for a perspective to.
 This could just as easily be seen as the start of a new era.
 A lot has been learned in this year, and things which were blurry are now sharply in focus.
-Things taken for granted are now given there proper due.
-Not to share too much, but as a young kid I got married because I wanted to have a family, to attempt to regain the happy life I had known as a kid with my parents and siblings.
-Now older, balder, sun burnt, and something of a loner, ironically, I know I am closer to that end than I was.
+Things taken for granted are now given their proper due.